 At The Greenbaum Foundation, we focus our funding primarily on innovative projects working to bring about the end of suffering (human and non-human) in areas of the highest need where the main stream organizations are not heavily involved and where we feel we can have the most impact.
 We assist organizations with guidance, networking and funding.

-In the human rights arena, we fund a broad range of projects -- abolishing all forms of modern-day slavery; ending child marriage and gender based violence; fighting child abuse, neglect, and the trafficking of children and youth for sex; stopping forced prostitution and the mutilations and deaths of children caused by body parts harvesting and ritual sacrifices.
+In the human rights arena, we fund a broad range of projects -- abolishing all forms of modern-day slavery; ending child marriage and gender based violence; fighting child abuse, neglect, and the trafficking of children and youth for sex and labor; stopping forced prostitution and the mutilations and deaths of children caused by body parts harvesting and ritual sacrifices.

 We also support several health initiatives including projects focusing on improving world health by promoting whole foods plant based diets.

 In our animal rights work, our portfolio includes projects aimed at increasing the awareness, protection and improvement of the lives of all animals -- ending their use in experimentation; putting an end to their exploitation in entertainment (circuses, zoos, movies, fairs, and horse carriage rides); exposing the incessant cruelty and suffering taking place daily in the farming industry; and supporting effective common sense legislative initiatives.
 We also engage in global efforts to reduce the number of homeless pets.